 Connection: North Sea and the Atlantic Ocean to the Black Sea

-Panama and Suez canals are the two most important canals for the international shipping lanes.
+Panama and Suez canals are the two most important canals for international shipping lanes.

 The artificial sea-level waterway – Suez Canal in Egypt, is the world’s biggest canal.

-The Grand Canal of China is not only the world’s oldest canal but also the longest canals in the world.
+The Grand Canal of China is not only the world’s oldest canal but also the longest canal in the world.

 With 8 meters (26 feet) depth, the Corinth Canal is considered to be the deepest canal in the world.

-The Kiel Canal of Germany that connects the North Sea and the Baltic Sea is the busiest canal in the world.
+The Kiel Canal of Germany which connects the North Sea and the Baltic Sea is the busiest canal in the world.